-Using a wood filler is an easy way to repair those small issues with veneer damage that has been loosened by time.
-I get a lot of furniture with wood damage.
+Using a wood filler is an easy way to repair those minor issues with veneer damage that has been loosened over time.
+I purchase a lot of furniture with wood damage.
 Trust me!
 It’s just the nature of the business.
-With a few simple steps, you’ll be ready to paint in no time.
+With a few simple steps, you’ll be ready to paint that piece in no time.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 How To Apply Wood Filler

-Most wood damage can be repaired fair easily.
-Just like with this French Provincial dresser.
-The corners have had a lot of wear and tear and the veneer was lifting and had broken off.
-The rest of the veneer was in decent shape and still had good contact.
-So all it needed was a good wood filler before it was painted.
+Most wood damage can be repaired fairly quickly. like with this French Provincial dresser.
+The corners have had a lot of wear and tear, and the veneer was lifting and had broken off.
+The rest of the surface was in decent shape and still had good contact.
+It just needed surface wood repairs.

 Application of Wood Filler

 I found it helpful to secure the putty by gently pushing it into the damaged area with my fingers.
-This just made sure there were no air pockets that could cause the wood filler not to adhere properly.
+This made sure there were no air pockets or gaps that could cause the wood filler not to adhere properly.

 Sanding the Wood Filler

-After the wood filler was completely dry (about 2 hours), I lightly sanded the area smooth.
-I used my electric Makita Orbital Sander for the quick results but you can sand it by hand.
+After the wood filler is completely dry (about 2 hours), lightly sanded the area smooth.
+I used my electric Makita Orbital Sander for quick results, but you can sand it by hand.
 It’s that simple.